-To learn more about the app and how obligation management and contract management software fits into broader corporate governance goals, view our on-demand webinar with IACCM: "In the Business of Trust: Commercial Contract Performance, ESG & Emerging Technologies."
+To learn more about the app and how obligation management and contract management software fits into broader corporate governance goals, view our on-demand webinar with SAP: "5 Ways to Accelerate Contract Transformation (ACT) with ESG and Contract Intelligence"

 And to better understand how your company can progressively improve their obligation management practices, please see Icertis' AERO Obligation Management Maturity model.

 Mohit Bhonde is a senior product manager for Icertis.